rtCamp/Frappe-Manager/docs/guides/index.md

 # Guides

-Everyday bench workflows.
-They apply to any bench: dev or prod, on your laptop or a server.
-(New here?
-Read [Concepts](../concepts/index.md) first: five minutes, and everything below makes sense.
-Shipping immutable releases is its own journey: [Deployment](../deploy/index.md).)
+Everyday bench workflows, for any bench: dev or prod, on your laptop or a server.
+New here?
+Read [Concepts](../concepts/index.md) first, then [Environments: Dev vs Prod](environments.md) for what those two words actually change.
+For immutable releases and rolling swaps instead, see [Deployment](../deploy/index.md).

 ## The daily loop